laxmankumar123/laxmankumar123/README.md

 # Hello there ................👋
-I'm a Software Developer from India, Currently working in a IT compnay in Mumbai......!
+I'm a Software Developer from India, Currently working in a IT compnay in Mumbai India....!

 - 🔭  I am currently focused on improving as a full stack developer, I am constantly challenging myself and striving to expand my knowledge and skills.